scientist-softserv/webstore-component-library/README.md

     ```

 #### Troubleshooting Icons
 - If the expected icon doesn't show up, use the link provided above to search for it again.
-Click on the icon and confirm that the string in the example matches the camelcase variable that was imported and the string that was used with the "icon" prop.
+Click on the icon and confirm that the string in the example matches the camel cased variable that was imported and the string that was used with the "icon" prop.

 ## Building the library
 We are using Rollup JS to build and publish the library.
 The scripts will build based on the contents of "src/index.js" so make sure that any newly created components are referenced in the appropriate "components/index" or "compounds/index" files.